General Announcement::PROPOSED SCHEME OF ARRANGEMENT INVOLVING SINGAPORE PRESS HOLDINGS LIMITED (DEALING DISCLOSURE) | MarketScreener

 Disclaimer

-SPH REIT published this content on 22 September 2021 and is solely responsible for the information contained therein.
-Distributed by Public, unedited and unaltered, on 22 September 2021 03:51:00 UTC.
+Keppel REIT published this content on 27 September 2021 and is solely responsible for the information contained therein.
+Distributed by Public, unedited and unaltered, on 27 September 2021 03:41:07 UTC.